Watching and moving: which timing helps kids with CP walk better?

 Summary

-This study tested two ways of using video therapy to help children with cerebral palsy improve their balance, walking, and daily movement.
-Twenty-two children aged 6 to 18 watched either real-time or delayed videos of actions and then tried to copy them.
-The goal was to see which method works better for building motor skills.
+This study tested two ways of using action observation therapy to help children with cerebral palsy improve their balance, walking, and daily movement.
+Twenty-two children aged 6 to 18 watched videos of motor tasks either in real time (synchronous) or with a delay (asynchronous) before practicing them.
+The goal was to see which method works better for boosting motor skills.

 Disclaimer Read more